co1ncidence/co1ncidence.github.io/mysite/content/posts/linux-and-cli-a-101.md

 > Always remember: **RTFM** - "Read The F***ing Manual"

 ## First, some Terminology and Tips
 The Terminal is simply an interface to interact with your computer, by itself, it is nothing but an empty program.
 A terminal (in 99.99% of cases) needs a **Shell** to function.
 A shell is an interactive text interface for the user, and the **Terminal** is the tool most often used to run commands via the shell.
-There are many shells out there, thought this tutorial in specific will be focusing on the most is **Bash**, the most popular shell in use right now and the default shell of most [Linux](https://en.wikipedia.org/wiki/Linux) distributions.
+There are many shells out there, thought this tutorial in specific will be focusing on the most is **Bash**, the most popular shell in use right now and the default shell of most [Linux](https://en.wikipedia.org/wiki/Linux) distributions, if you are on macOS and thus use **ZSH**, don't worry, everything here will still apply, just replace all instances of the word "bash" with "zsh".
 Bash allows you to run commands from other programs or utilities, common ones you'll mostly likely need are those from something like the [GNU Coreutils](https://en.wikipedia.org/wiki/GNU_Core_Utilities), and any other programs you might use daily.
 Once you have familiarized yourself with these terms, you can get on to actually using the command line.
 Here is what you will usually see when you open up a terminal:

 ```sh
 # This is a comment, these will guide you along